huggingface/optimum-habana/examples/language-modeling/README.md

 ## Multi-Node Training with Deepspeed (GPT-NeoX)

-The following command triggers the fine-tuning of [GPT-NeoX-20B](https://huggingface.co/EleutherAI/gpt-neox-20b) model on WikiText-2 with Deepspeed ZeRO-2.
+The following command triggers the fine-tuning of [GPT-NeoX-20B](https://huggingface.co/EleutherAI/gpt-neox-20b) on WikiText-2 with Deepspeed ZeRO-2.
 Fine-tuning on 16 HPU cards (2 Gaudi2 nodes) takes around 9 minutes with a batch size of 32 (2 per device).
 It reaches a perplexity of 10.469.